-Typically, there is considerable catch-up growth through the age when bone age equals chronological age, with growth velocity thereafter more normal or mildly rapid until the final 6-12 months of therapy.
-At this time, growth slows considerably, and then stops with maturation of the skeleton.
+Typically, there is considerable catch-up growth in the first 12-18 months of therapy, usually until the age when bone age catches up to a child's chronological age.
+Thereafter, growth velocity is more normal or only mildly rapid until the final 6-12 months of therapy.
+At that time, growth slows considerably, and then stops with near-maturation of the skeleton.
 After growth is complete, growth hormone replacement therapy is discontinued in the vast majority of teens.

 What side effects are associated with GH treatment?
 If given in an appropriate dose, there should be minimal side effects.
 A small percentage of children develop increased pressure in their brain from increased CSF production.
 An equally small percentage of children develop instability of the hip, termed SCFE.
 For these children, GH is halted, with the concern addressed, and restarted - with a lower dose - only following treatment and reevaluation.
 With small doses that are increased appropriately, these side effects are rare.
 More typically, there is increased growth of the hands, feet, nose and ears during treatment.
 Fertility appears to be unaffected.
 There are no clear concerns for long-term risks unless treatment is with inappropriately high doses of GH.
 These include risk of diabetes and certain cancers, but only at high doses, which most pediatric endocrinologists are careful to avoid prescribing.

 If it's not GHD, why is a child short?
 There are dozens of reasons why a child might be growing slowly, or is short compared to their peers.
 Typically, pediatric endocrinologists check for low thyroid hormone levels, celiac disease, and measures of health in blood tests and by history to determine if there are other conditions that may be affecting growth.
-If there is a diagnosis that is likely contributing to slow growth or short stature, it is treated first to see if correcting the deficiency can normalize growth.
+If there is another diagnosis that may be contributing to slow growth or short stature, it is strongly recommended that it is treated first to see if correcting that concern can normalize growth.